Miss Venezuela

 Miss Venezuela (Spanish: Organización Miss Venezuela) is a Venezuelan beauty pageant operated by the Cisneros Group.
 Founded in 1952, it currently selects Venezuelan representatives to Miss Universe, Miss World, and Miss International.
 The current national director of Miss Venezuela is Miss Universe 2013 Gabriela Isler.

-The current Miss Venezuela is Stephany Abasali of Anzoátegui who was crowned on 5 December 2024 at the Centro Comercial Líder in Caracas, Venezuela.
+The current Miss Venezuela is Clara Vegas Goetz of Miranda who was crowned on 4 December 2025 at the Centro Comercial Líder in Caracas, Venezuela.